zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ## Example

-We will demonstrate how to include only specific properties by excluding first all properties.
+We will demonstrate how to include only specific properties by excluding all properties then specifying properties to include.

 ### Mapping

 We will use the following **Mapping**:
-- `AuditMode(AuditModeType.ExcludeAll)`: To exclude all properties by default
+- `AuditMode(AuditModeType.ExcludeAll)`: To exclude all properties
-- `AuditMode(AuditModeType.Include, x => new { x.CustomerID, x.Code })`: To include the `CustomerID` and `Code` properties
+- `AuditMode(x => new { x.CustomerID, x.Name }, ColumnMappingAuditModeType.Include)`: To include the `CustomerID` and `Name` properties

 ### Execute